 About

 Marina Naprushkina is an artist, feminist and activist.
-Her diverse artistic practice includes video, performance, drawings, installation, and text.
-Naprushkina is mostly working outside of institutional spaces, in cooperation with communities and activist organizations.
-Naprushkina is focusing on creating new formats, structures, and organizations based on self-organization overlap in theory and practice.
+Her diverse artistic practice includes video, performance, drawing, installation, and text.
+Naprushkina is mostly working outside institutional spaces, in cooperation with communities and activist organizations.
+Naprushkina focuses on creating new formats, structures, and organizations based on self-organization and overlaps in theory and practice.

 Public projects and initiatives: